jon-tschida/jon-tschida/README.md

 ### Thanks for stopping by, so who is Jon?
 - I am an aspiring web developer
 - Currently learning JavaScript, HTML, CSS, and React
-- Big fan of video games, space, hockey, and a big soccer guy ⚽️
+- Big fan of video games, space, hockey, and a soccer nut ⚽️

+### Want more info?
-- Want connect?
-Drop a line on [LinkedIn](https://www.linkedin.com/in/jonathan-tschida-991453109/)
+- More work info on my [LinkedIn](https://www.linkedin.com/in/jonathan-tschida-991453109/)
+- Check out my site - [PleaseHireJon.com](https://pleasehirejon.com)

 ### How about some stats?